WatForm/portus-evaluation/README.md

 python3 -m scaling_eval --models language-feature-models/models-command.txt --start 2 --end 80 --step 2 --timeout 300 --out scale-language-feature-models.csv
 ```

 The `eval_portus.py` and `scaling_eval` scripts have lots of options.
 Running `python3 eval_portus.py --help` and `python3 -m scaling_eval --help` will show the options.
 In particular, for both scripts, the options `--alloy-jar` and `--corpus-root` set the location of the portus jar and folder containing the repository of expert models, respectively.
-If you built portus in a sibling folder called `portus`, you can use the default value for `--alloy-jar` (`../org.alloytools.alloy.dist/target/org.alloytools.alloy.dist.jar`).
+If you followed step 4, you can use the default value for `--alloy-jar` (`./portus.jar`).
 If you followed step 1, you can use the default value for `--corpus-root` (the current directory).